elasekness/RNASeq_workshop/Day1.md

 	cp /home/rnaseq_workshop/fastq/wt-1_R1.fastq.gz .

 > **`cp`** = copy. <br>
-> Here we used the absolute path to copy the fastq file `wt-1_R1.fastq.gz` to `.`, which represents our current location.
+> Here we used the absolute path to copy the fastq file `wt-1_R1.fastq.gz` to `.`, which represents our current location. <br>
-> Since we cd'ed into `fastq` in our previous command, this should be our current location.
+> Since we cd'ed into `fastq` in our previous command, this should be our current location. <br>
 > It's always good to check that your commands worked. `ls` your current directory to see that the fastq file copied.

 <br>